elesiuta/pyxargs/README.md

                [--post [code [code ...]]] [-p int] [-n] [-v] [-w] [--examples] [command-part [command-part ...]]

-build and execute command lines from standard input or file paths, a mostly complete implementation of xargs in python with some added pythonic features.
+Build and execute command lines from standard input or file paths, a mostly complete implementation of xargs in python with some added features.
+The default mode (file) builds commands using filenames only and executes them in each files respective directory, this is useful when dealing with file paths containing multiple character encodings.

 positional arguments:
   command-part          (default)